Ibtasam-Ahmad/DATA-SCIENCE-FINAL-ASSIGNMENT/README.md

 clf = RandomForestClassifier(max_depth=2, random_state=0)
 clf.fit(processed_x, y_transformed)

-# creating a RF classifier
 clf = RandomForestClassifier(n_estimators = 1025)

-# Training the model on the training dataset
-# fit function is used to train the model using the training sets as parameters
 clf.fit(processed_x, y_transformed)

-# performing predictions on the test dataset
 y_pred = clf.predict(processed_x)

-# metrics are used to find accuracy or error
 from sklearn import metrics
 print()

-# using metrics module for accuracy calculation
 ans = metrics.accuracy_score(y_transformed, y_pred)
 ans = ans*100
 print("ACCURACY OF THE MODEL: ",ans,"%")